jukkas/parse-esp-example/README.md

 # Example of an ESP8266/ESP32 device updating, and being controlled by a Parse-server

-This repository contains code mostly for ESP8266 and ESP32 microcontollers, so that they can directly read and update Objects in [Parse-server](https://parseplatform.org/) based system, as well as be controlled in real time by changes in an Object.
+This repository contains code for ESP8266 and ESP32 microcontollers (+ some server demo routines), so that the devices can directly read and update Objects in a [Parse-server](https://parseplatform.org/) based system, as well as be controlled in real time by changes in an Object.

-This code is a thin wrapper for REST-API and [LiveQuery](https://github.com/parse-community/parse-server/wiki/Parse-LiveQuery-Protocol-Specification) (using websocket) interface.
+This code is a thin wrapper for [REST-API](https://docs.parseplatform.org/rest/guide/) and [LiveQuery](https://github.com/parse-community/parse-server/wiki/Parse-LiveQuery-Protocol-Specification) (using websocket) interface.